yvoinov/php8.2-8.4-deepbind-on-off-patch/README.txt

 Motivation
 ==========

-The  main motivation for this patch is to address the problem of segfaults in PHP 8.x when opening dlopen() plugins with the  RTLD_DEEPBIND  flag,  introduced  under  a  far-fetched  pretext,  which prevents the use of any custom allocators, including in cases where their use is obviously desirable.
+The   main motivation for this patch is to address the problem of segfaults in PHP 8.2-8.4 when opening dlopen() plugins with  the  RTLD_DEEPBIND  flag, introduced under a far-fetched pretext, which prevents the use of any custom allocators, including in cases where their use is obviously desirable.

 This  flag,  the use of which is strongly discouraged in principle, prevents the forwarding of LD_PRELOAD interpositions to loaded modules.
 Which leads to an immediate segfault in case of preload an allocator other than the system one.

 The  original  idea  was  taken from here https://github.com/php/php-src/issues/10670, but the diff file is difficult to use.
-For this reason, it was converted to a patch format suitable for use on all PHP 8.x subversions.
+For this reason, it was converted to a patch format suitable for use on all PHP 8.2-8.4 subversions.

 Unfortunately,  there  is no easy way to solve the RTLD_DEEPBIND flag problem other than rebuilding the patched PHP from source and using it instead of the versions from the repositories.

+Note: In PHP 8.5.x this patch is generally not required, as dlmopen() is used instead of RTLD_DEEPBIND; furthermore, the patch is not fully compatible with that version.

 How to make it so
 =================